canonical/netplan/doc/examples.md

           on-link: true
 ```

-For IPv6 the config would be very similar:
+For IPv6 the configuration would be very similar:

 ```yaml
 network: